White River spinedace

 The White River spinedace (Lepidomeda albivallis) is a species of freshwater ray-finned fish belonging to the family Leuciscidae, which includes the daces, Eurasian minnows and related species.
 This critically endangered fish is found in Nevada, where it is restricted to the White River in the southeastern part of the state.

 Taxonomy

-The White River spinedace was first formally described in 1960 by the American ichthyologists Robert Rush Miller and Carl Leavitt Hubbs with itstype locality given as the White River, just below the mouth of Ellison Creek, approximately 5 miles northwest of Preston in White Pine County, Nevada.
+The White River spinedace was first formally described in 1960 by the American ichthyologists Robert Rush Miller and Carl Leavitt Hubbs with its type locality given as the White River, just below the mouth of Ellison Creek, approximately 5 miles northwest of Preston in White Pine County, Nevada.
 This species is included in the genus Lepidomeda which is included in the subfamily Plagopterinae in the family Leuciscidae.

 Etymology

 The White River spinedace is in the genus Lepidomeda which prefixes lepido- on to the genus name Meda because these fishes resemble the spikedace, the only species in Meda, but they have scales.
 The specific name, albivallus, combines albus, which means "white", with vallis, meaning "valley", and is a reference to the valley of the White River.